towersvault/shinpokered/README.md

 Version 1.23.XX

-This is a rom hack of pokemon red & blue based on the Pret team's disassembly.
+This is a ROM hack of Pokemon Red & Blue based on the Pret team's disassembly.
 It's a mostly-vanilla hack that focuses on fixing game engine bugs and oversights from the original game.
 Additionally, trainer AI routines are improved and multiple quality-of-life improvements have been added.
-Its purpose is to educationally explore and newly express what the 2016 Nintendo Virtual Console re-release of gen-1 Pokemon could have been; that being a glitch-free player experience close to what was originally intended along with some quality-of-life goodies and enhancements.
+Its purpose is to educationally explore and newly express what the 2016 Nintendo Virtual Console re-release of gen-1 Pokemon could have been; that being a glitch-free experience close to what was originally intended along with some player-friendly goodies and enhancements.

 Read the ["Guide to New Player Functions"](https://github.com/jojobear13/shinpokered/blob/master/ips_patches/Guide_to_New_Player_Functions.md) for instructions on all the new stuff the player can do.